PurduePAML/K-ARM_Backdoor_Optimization/README.md

 ## Datasets
 ### TrojAI
 The code is tested on TrojAI datasets (round1-4).
-TrojAI datasets can be accessed at https://pages.nist.gov/trojai/docs/data.html
+TrojAI datasets can be accessed at [TrojAI website](https://pages.nist.gov/trojai/docs/data.html)
 ### ImageNet
 We will release the ImageNet pre-trained models and code in the near future.